How do death rates from COVID-19 differ between people who are vaccinated and those who are not?

 We also visualize this mortality data for the United States, England, Switzerland, and Chile.

 Ideally, we would produce a global dataset that compiles this data for countries worldwide, but we cannot do this in our team.
-As a minimum, we list country-specific sources where you can find similar data for other countries, and we describe how an ideal dataset would be formatted.
+We list country-specific sources where you can find similar data for other countries and describe how an ideal dataset would be formatted.

 Why do we need to compare the death rates between vaccinated and unvaccinated?